a16z-infra/llama2-chatbot/README.md

 - Type your question in the input field at the bottom of the app and press enter.

 ## Deploying on fly.io

 1. First you should [install flyctl](https://fly.io/docs/hands-on/install-flyctl/) and login from command line
 2. `fly launch` -> this will generate a fly.toml for you automatically
 3. `fly deploy --dockerfile Dockerfile` --> this will automatically package up the repo and deploy it on fly.
 If you have a free account, you can use `--ha=false` flag to only spin up one instance
 4. Go to your deployed fly app dashboard, click on `Secrets` from the left hand side nav, and click on `Use the Web CLI to manage your secrets without leaving your browser`.
 Once you are on your app's web CLI, export all secrets needed. i.e `export REPLICATE_API_TOKEN=your_replicate_token`.
 Refer to .env.example file for necessary secrets.

+## Deploying to Streamlit Community Cloud

+- Detailed deployment instructions can be found in the [Streamlit docs](https://docs.streamlit.io/streamlit-community-cloud/get-started/deploy-an-app)

 ## Authors